What Date is 60 Days From Today?

 Why 60 Days From Today Is So Popular

 Sixty days is a major planning milestone because it feels long enough to matter but short enough to stay actionable.
-It is common in billing, legal notice periods, travel planning, and business follow-ups.
+It is common in subscription, formal notice periods, travel planning, and business follow-ups.

 It is also easy to think of as "about two months," while still being exact in a way two calendar months is not.